BitSeal

 2. Current Authority key

-The values below are derived at page request time from the private key held in Orygn's production secrets store.
-They will update immediately on key rotation and always match the value served at the well-known endpoint.
+The values below are derived at page request time from the Authority public key published as BITSEAL_AUTHORITY_PUBLIC_KEY_PEM, which is set to the public half of the KMS-resident signing key at provisioning time.
+They update immediately on key rotation and always match the value served at the well-known endpoint.

 Algorithm